purpose-driven-engineer/mastering-git/readme.md

-# Hello World, Git
+# Hello Team Mates

+- Let's just roll up the sleeves
-- Adding a new feature.
+- Adding a new feature